-- 11. The pensions advisory panel will be constituted as follows: - three members (two members from the majority group and one member of the majority opposition) who have received the appropriate training; one of those members will chair the panel - three officers (the chief finance officer, an officer with specialist knowledge on the pensions scheme and the head of human resource or their equivalents) - two independent advisers (non-voting) - a representative appointed by the constituent trade unions representing beneficiaries (non-voting).
+- 11. The pensions advisory panel will be constituted as follows: - three members (two members from the majority group and one member of the majority opposition) who have received the appropriate training; one of those members will chair the panel (voting) - three officers (the strategic director of finance and governance (non-voting), an officer with specialist knowledge on the pensions scheme (voting) and the head of human resources (voting) or their equivalents) - two independent advisers (non-voting) - a representative appointed by the constituent trade unions representing beneficiaries (non-voting).

 - 12. Decisions should aim to be reached by consensus.
 Where agreement cannot be reached, then a majority vote will apply.
-Voting rights are restricted to members and officers, with the chair having the casting vote if required. - 13.
-Decisions of the panel will be treated as advice to the chief finance officer. - 14.
+Voting rights are restricted to members and officers (excluding the strategic director of finance and governance), with the chair having the casting vote if required. - 13.
+Decisions of the panel will be treated as advice to the strategic director of finance and governance. - 14.
 To be quorate at least three voting members of the panel must be present, plus at least one independent adviser.
-At least one of the voting members must be an officer.
+At least one of the voting members must be an officer